kaylaque/glauco-scan/README.md

 # Prediction of Glaucoma
 From the CDR result, based on dataset CDR in [kaggle](https://www.kaggle.com/sshikamaru/glaucoma-detection), we built algorithm to classify glaucoma using SVM

+The model weights are [here](https://drive.google.com/drive/folders/1CAQJprVZESPXOTf1cdnPnHq_YoocUokz?usp=sharing).
+The final webapp should be added some preprocessing of bounding box from segmentation of disc result, but not yet finished.